sammba-mri/sammba-mri/doc/Cereb_Atrophy.rst

     Images-to-Register/Aal1.nii.gz -ainterp NN -prefix Measures/Aal1_atlas.nii.gz

-Step 3 - Measure of the volume of each registered ROI of the atlas
+Step 3 - Measuring the volume of each registered ROI of the atlas
 ==================================================================
 So far we did not develop any Sammba procedure to perform this task We recommend to use the > 3dhistog from AFNI::